-- (a) Mutual debts or mutual credits between the insurer and another person in connection with any action or proceeding under this Article shall be set off and the balance only shall be allowed or paid, except as provided in subsection (b) of this section and in G.S.
-58-675.1. - (b) No setoff or counterclaim shall be allowed in favor of any person where: - (1) The obligation of the insurer to the person would not at the date of the filing of a petition for liquidation entitle the person to share as a claimant in the assets of the insurer; - (2) The obligation of the insurer to the person was purchased by or transferred to the person with a view to its being used as a setoff; - (3) The obligation of the person is to pay an assessment levied against the members or subscribers of the insurer, or is to pay a balance upon a subscription to the capital stock of the insurer, or is in any other way in the nature of a capital contribution; or - (4) The obligation of the person is to pay earned premiums to the insurer. - A setoff shall be permitted to local agents against agents' balances otherwise payable to the domiciliary or ancillary receiver for the amount expended by such agents to replace insurance coverage of their insureds and the reasonable expenses incident thereto as a result of any domestic, foreign or alien insurer being placed in delinquency Agents claiming such setoff shall within 60 days of replacing such coverage provide a verified accounting of the replacement of such insurance to the domiciliary receiver, the ancillary receiver, if any, and the North Carolina Insurance Guaranty Association or similar organization in the state of residence of the policyholder.
+- (a) Mutual debts or mutual credits, whether arising out of one or more contracts between the insurer and another person in connection with any action or proceeding under this Article shall be set off and the balance only shall be allowed or paid, except as provided in subsections (b), (d), and (e) of this section and in G.S.
+58-30-175. - (b) No setoff shall be allowed in favor of any person where: - The obligation of the insurer to the person would not at the date of the filing of a petition for liquidation entitle the person to share as a claimant in the assets of the insurer; - (2) The obligation of the insurer to the person was purchased by or transferred to the person with a view to its being used as a setoff; - (3) The obligation of the person is to pay an assessment levied against the members or subscribers of the insurer, or is to pay a balance upon a subscription to the capital stock of the insurer, or is in any other way in the nature of a capital contribution; - (4) Repealed by Session Laws 1995 (Regular Session, 1996), c.
+658, s.
+1. - (5) The obligation of the insurer is owed to an affiliate of the person, or to any other entity or association other than the person; - (6) The obligation of the person is owed to an affiliate of the insurer, or to any other entity or association other than the insurer; - (7) The obligations between the person and the insurer arise out of transactions where either the person or the insurer has assumed risks and obligations from the other party and then has ceded back to that party substantially the same risks and obligations; - (8) The obligation of the person is to pay to the insurer sums held in a fiduciary capacity for the insurer; or - (9) The person alone or together with any other member of its insurance company holding system owns fifty percent (50%) or more of the voting stock of the insurer. - (c) A setoff shall be permitted to local agents against agents' balances otherwise payable to the domiciliary or ancillary receiver for the amount expended by the agents to replace insurance coverage of their insureds and the reasonable expenses incident thereto as a result of any domestic, foreign or alien insurer being placed in delinquency proceedings.
+Agents claiming a setoff shall within 60 days of replacing coverage provide a verified accounting of the replacement of the insurance to the domiciliary receiver, the ancillary receiver, if any, and the North Carolina Insurance Guaranty Association or similar organization in the state of residence of the policyholder.
 The verified accounting shall include the name of the agent, the name of the insured, the policy number, the replacement policy number, the cost of the replacement policy, the amount of unearned premium under each policy as to which setoff is claimed, any claimed expenses and a verification that the accounting has been provided to each of the persons and entities described herein.
-Unearned premiums set off as provided above in any amount shall be deemed paid in full by the insurer and no person shall have a claim for such unearned premiums against the North Carolina Insurance Guaranty Association or similar organization in the state of residence of the policyholder. - "§ 58-674.
-Assessments.
+Unearned premiums set off as provided above in any amount shall be deemed paid in full by the insurer and no person shall have a claim for the unearned premiums against the North Carolina Insurance Guaranty Association or similar organization in the state of residence of the policyholder.